 Now, don't get us wrong, some people out there have understood this for decades but some of us were still slow to catch on.
 And looking around the gym today, some people are still pretty one-sided with their arm training.
 To bring balance, symmetry and aesthetics to your arms—if you're into that sort of thing—you need to understand that can't live by curls alone.
 You need to figure out how to train your triceps, especially if you expect to tap into that "three quarters" that infomercial mentions.

-Here we address three of the most common complaints we hear from you about how triceps training and some practical remedies you can implement today.
+Here we address three of the most common complaints we hear from you about building bigger triceps, and some practical remedies you can implement today.

 1. My biceps tend to overpower my triceps.
 Why is that and what can I do to fix it?